HeapSpace/heapcon/content/talks/testing-in-the-21st-century/_index.md

 ---
 title: "Testing in the 21st Century"
+description: "Microservices architecture has changed how companies develop and deploy applications."
 ---

 Microservices architecture has changed how companies develop and deploy applications.
 This change has affected testing process as well.
 New techniques have emerged and others have been enhanced.